-The OS set clear guidelines in terms of what the Bank expects from its clients regarding social and environmental assessments and minimising adverse community impacts.
+The OS set out the Bank's expectations from its clients regarding social and environmental assessments and minimising adverse community impacts.
 Guidelines cover the following:

 OS1 Environmental and Social Assessment: Establishes the importance of determining and minimising a project's environmental and social impacts.